djbyways/Refractometer_setup/README.md

 Matlab codes were written to control our experimental setup and collect data.

-Gennadiy Derkachov, PhD
+Gennadiy Derkachov, PhD;
-Kwasi Nyandey, MSc
+Kwasi Nyandey, MSc;
 Daniel Jakubczyk, PhD hab.
-Eng.
+Eng.;
 Anastasiya Derkachova, PhD

 collaborated in writing the codes.
 GD created the concept and wrote the core functions.